Monthly Costs for Shared Ownership Homeowners: Rent and Service Fees

 Key Considerations for Financial Stability

-It's important to note that failure to pay rent or breaking the terms of your lease can result in losing both your home and the money you have invested in it.
+It’s important to note that failure to pay rent or breaking the terms of your lease can result in losing both your home and the money you have invested in it.
+If you are struggling with payments, contact your housing association as early as possible — they may be able to offer support or adjusted payment arrangements.